matter-labs/era-compiler-solidity/README.md

       > Currently we are not pinned to any specific version of Rust, so just install the latest stable build for your   platform.

-   * If you would like to build statically-linked binaries on Linux, install the `musl` target for your platform:
+   * If you would like to use `musl` binaries on Linux, install the target for your platform:

       For `x86_64`:
       ```shell